 “To tell you my story is to tell of Him.
 Of the grace that is greater than all my sin.
+Of when justice was served, and where mercy wins.
 Of the kindness of Jesus that draws me in.
 To tell you my story is to tell of Him.”

 My story is a long one.
 For you to best understand I’ll start at the very beginning.
 I was born in Tucson, Az into a family of faith.
 My sister was two and a half at the time, and my brother would come four and a half years later.
 From birth, knowing God was a part of my life.
 I was five years old when I first asked Jesus to come into my heart.
 There was an altar call at my Aunt’s funeral.
 At twelve, I rededicated my life to Christ on a mission trip to Mexicali, Mexico.